Using C190 to support the struggle against homophobic and transphobic violence in the world of work

 2) FEDUSA and its affiliates should mainstream youth issues into their policies and programmes to create a safe space and opportunities to empower young workers and to give recognition, visibility, and credibility to the youth contributions

-VIDEO | Experience of LGBTQ+ workers in the workplace
+Video: Experience of LGBTQ+ workers in the workplace

 Tumelo Mokoena (32) works at Transnet and is a member of UNTU and FEDUSA’s Youth Committee.
 Tumelo speaks about the progressive workplace policies that have helped to bring a positive experience of being an LGBTQ+ worker at the workplace and the union.
 The story challenges the negative stereotype that unions are not interested in anything beyond increasing the salaries of their members.

-Key union actions for ensuring safe organisations
+Trade union actions for ensuring safe organisations

 • Conduct a risk assessment (Article 9 of C190) and identify risks and hazards for violence and harassment, particularly those that “arise from discrimination, abuse of power relations, and gender, cultural and social norms that support violence and harassment” (Para 8c of R206).